 Belts all the way

 If it’s not already cinched at the waist, you can take the help of belts!
-A broad contrast-coloured belt can break the monotony of a jumpsuit.
-Belts are known to have a slimming effect.
+A contrast belt can break the monotony of a jumpsuit.
+Belts are also known to have a slimming effect.
 If you choose a silver or gold belt, dial down on other accessories.
 Our favourite?
 A thin brown belt over a white jumpsuit.